fieldtrip/website/faq/how_can_i_fine-tune_my_bem_volume_conduction_model.md

 The **[ft_prepare_headmodel](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_headmodel.m)** function can take a single or the combination of multiple meshes as input and make a volume conduction model out of it.
 This construction of the volume conduction model can for example consist of fitting spheres to the mesh for a concentric sphere model, or the computation of a BEM system matrix.

 After constructing the volume conduction model of the head, FieldTrip can compute leadfields and estimate sources by solving the inverse problem.
-Please see the tutorial documentation elsewhere on this website for complete examples.
+Please see the [tutorial documentation](http://www.fieldtriptoolbox.org/tutorial/) for complete examples.